jimhopp-lookout/testlab/README.md

 A toolkit for building virtual computer labs.

 What is TestLab?
 TestLab lets you iterate virtual infrastructure quickly.
 Using a `Labfile` you can define how you want your virtual infrastructure laid out.
 You can define multiple network segments and containers (i.e. boxen).
-TestLab will then setup and tear down this virtual infrastructure as you have dictated in the `Labfile`.
+TestLab will then build and demolish this virtual infrastructure as you have dictated in the `Labfile`.

 TestLab can also import and export containers, making it easy to share them.
 TestLab supports the latest LXC versions, allowing for ephemeral cloning operations, furthering your ability to iterate quickly.
 TestLab can be used for many other applications, including infrastructure unit and integration testing, allowing for vastly more complex configurations and more effective resource sharing than traditional VM solutions.